rockthejvm/rockthejvm-site/src/content/articles/the-brilliance-of-materialized-values-in-akka-streams.md

 ## A 30-Second Background

-Akka Streams is an implementation of the <a href="https://www.reactivemanifesto.org/">Reactive Streams</a> specification for the JVM.
+Akka Streams is an implementation of the [Reactive Streams](https://www.reactivemanifesto.org) specification for the JVM.
 It allows high-throughput and fault-tolerant streams of data by simply plugging in streaming components.
 They are sources (or publishers), flows (or transformers) and sinks (or subscribers).
 The names are self-explanatory: one produces elements, one transforms them along the way, and the last one consumes the data.

 You can create streams of data in the following way: